lm-sys/FastChat/README.md

 ## Inference with Command Line Interface

-(Experimental Feature: You can specify `--style rich` to enable rich text output.)
+(Experimental Feature: You can specify `--style rich` to enable rich text output.
+This may not work on certain terminals.)

 #### Single GPU
 The command below requires around 28GB of GPU memory for Vicuna-13B and 14GB of GPU memory for Vicuna-7B.